 Rule of thumb; put the gap between the collar and neck at 1 to 2 fingers depending on the breed of dog.
 You want your dog to feel comfortable in its collar, make sure it is correct.

-Unfortunately, some breeds of dog will often be able to slip out of their collar as these breeds’ neck is a similar width as the skull.
+Unfortunately, some dog breeds will often be able to slip out of their collar as these breeds’ neck is a similar width to the skull.
 Bulldogs, Whippets, Greyhounds, Pugs and other similar breeds fall into this category.
 It is best to use a slip lead with these breeds of dogs.